-This paleo pecan-crusted salmon is an easy way to transform salmon into something extra delicious!
-It’s also Whole30-friendly.
+This pecan-crusted salmon is an easy way to transform salmon into something extra delicious!
+It’s also Whole30-friendly, paleo and keto.

-Scrolling through my Facebook feed, I see that a ton of people are doing the Whole30 diet.
+Scrolling through my Facebook feed, I see that a ton of people are doing Whole30.
 So it seemed like the right time to share this pecan-crusted salmon recipe!

 Unfortunately, fresh wild salmon is way beyond affordable where I live, so I always buy wild frozen salmon (except for when I made it to take these pictures!).
 The frozen filets are quite dinky and just not nearly as delicious as the fresh kind.

 They don’t even taste like salmon!
 But when you add this pecan topping, it makes those sad little filets just as delicious as with fresh fish. :) If you don’t like pecans, it works just as well with walnuts.